The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: acknowledgements

 \section{acknowledgements}

 This work used high-performance computing facilities operated by the Center for Informatics and Computation in Astronomy (CICA) at National Tsing Hua University (NTHU).
 This equipment was funded by the Ministry of Education of Taiwan and the Ministry of Science and Technology (MOST) of Taiwan.
 We thank the National Center for High-performance Computing, Taiwan, for providing computational and storage resources, and the National Center for Theoretical Sciences, Taiwan, for provision of HPC time allocation, supported by a grant from MOST (110-2124-M-002-012).
 ERO is supported by the Ministry of Education of Taiwan at CICA, NTHU.
 AKHK acknowledges support from MOST (grant 110-2628-M-007-005).
 KGL acknowledges support from JSPS Kakenhi Grants JP18H05868 and JP19K14755.
 This research used NASA's Astrophysics Data Systems.
+The authors thank the anonymous referee for their insightful comments, which substantially improved the manuscript.